PaulskPt/ESP32S3_ESP-NOW/README.md

 ```
 a) for the master device;
 b) for the slave device.
-In the "src" folder is also a subfolder with a sketch you can use to determine the MAC-address for each of the two devices used.
+In the "src" folder is also a subfolder with a sketch to determine the MAC-address for each of the two devices used.
 ```
 ## MASTER DEVICE